lzitnits-intel/gemini-cli-v2/README.md

    ```

 3. **Pick a color theme**
-4. **Authenticate:** When prompted, sign in with your personal Google account.
-This will grant you up to 60 model requests per minute and 1,000 model requests per day using Gemini.
+4. **Authenticate:** When prompted, choose your preferred AI provider:
+   - **Login with Google:** Sign in with your personal Google account for up to 60 model requests per minute and 1,000 model requests per day using Gemini.
+   - **Gemini API Key:** Use a Google AI Studio API key for higher limits.
+   - **DeepSeek API Key:** Use DeepSeek's models with your DeepSeek API key.
+   - **OpenAI-like API:** Use any OpenAI-compatible API (DeepSeek, OpenAI, Volcengine, etc.)
+   - **Vertex AI:** For enterprise Google Cloud users.

 You are now ready to use the Gemini CLI!